qchenevier/MBA_memoire/doc/action_actor.md

 Technology is beginning to encroach on human skills.
 There is growing anxiety about job losses, but IT technology creates the need for new roles [@Manyika2015].
 Those that want to stay relevant in their professions will need to focus on skills and capabilities that Artificial Intelligence has trouble replicating - understanding, motivating, and interacting with human beings.
 These human capabilities that will become more and more prized over the next decade.
 Skills like persuasion, social understanding, and empathy are going to become diﬀerentiators as Artificial Intelligence and Machine Learning take over our other tasks.
 Unfortunately, these human-oriented skills have generally been viewed as second priority in terms of training and education [@Beck2017].

-According to @Frey2017, 3 Tasks categories won't be automated: [@Frey2017]
+According to @Frey2017, 3 Tasks categories won't be automated [@Frey2017]:

 - **Perception & Manipulation** tasks: especially in unstructured work environment (personal house vs airport or train station), irregular objects.
 - **Creative Intelligence** tasks: it's making unfamiliar combinations for familiar ideas and find which ones make sense.
 E.g: jokes.
 Value of creativity is inherently subjective, so evaluation of a robot on creative Intelligence tasks is difficult.
 - **Social intelligence** tasks: involving negotiation, persuasion and care.

-#### Human Physical skills are trivialized by Automation / Robotics / 3D printing & Additive manufacturing
+#### Human physical skills are trivialized by Automation / Robotics / 3D printing & Additive manufacturing

 New technologies such as robotics, 3-D printing, augmented reality and the "Internet of Things" will soon lead to major business changes [@WESTERMAN2015].